 Following this philosophy of coexistence, IEEE P802.11bd is developing next generation V2X (NGV) solutions as an amendment to the IEEE 802.11 standard, in order to ensure backwards-compatibility and coexistence with current DSRC deployments.
 This amendment will allow for seamless technology evolution in the same frequency channel.
 Specifically, when there are ITS devices that only support current DSRC communication modes, safety messages will be sent such that they can be received by all devices, providing certainty that current investments will still be operable in the future.
-Where advanced communication modes can be supported between ITS devices, it will be done in a manner that does not impact the ITS devices relying on current DSRC communication modes.
+Where advanced communication modes can be supported between ITS devices, it will be done in a manner that is interoperable with ITS devices relying on current DSRC communication modes.

-Therefore, IEEE 802 recommends that the Commission continues to allocate any spectrum intended for ITS only for current and backward compatible future generations of DSRC in order to enable improved efficiency and future innovation in the ITS band.
+Therefore, IEEE 802 recommends that the Commission allow only DSRC (current and backward-compatible future generations) in any spectrum that is designated for ITS in order to maximize efficiency and allow future innovation in the ITS band.

-}} Alternative to last sentence: IEEE 802 recommends that the Commission allocate DSRC technology, and by extension its next generations which will be backward compatible, to all ITS spectrum in order to maximize efficiency of current and future ITS safety and efficiency services.

-}} Need to watch not to make a statement that can be interpreted against WiFi allocation.

 Performance of DSRC

 IEEE 802 disagrees with comments that are dismissive of DSRC as an “outdated” technology or imply that LTE V2X (Rel.
-14) offers better performance solely based on the fact that LTE V2X was standardized at a later date than DSRC, e.g., [1, pages 2, 7], [2, page 2], and [3, pages 2, 3].
+14) offers better performance solely based on the fact that LTE V2X was standardized at a later date than DSRC, e.g., [5 , pages 2, 7], [7, page 2], and [8, pages 2, 3].

 Regarding the physical layer performance, there is no reason to assume that LTE V2X is superior to DSRC.
 Both standards share common technologies such as OFDM waveforms and are subject to the same restrictions imposed by physical laws and high Doppler spreads in vehicular environments.
 In their default configurations, they use different parameter settings which may favor transmission range or spectral efficiency.
 However, when similar configuration parameters are chosen, the achievable physical layer performance of these technologies is inherently similar, at least in theory.
 In practice, a number of real-world field tests have shown that DSRC devices significantly outperformed LTE V2X devices.
-For example, u-blox found that a competitive DSRC device offers “significantly better performance under field trial conditions” than LTE V2X [20, p.
+For example, u-blox found that a competitive DSRC device offers “significantly better performance under field trial conditions” than LTE V2X [9, p.
 11].
 Other sources also indicate that DSRC may offer superior physical layer performance compared to LTE V2X.
-For example, Cohda Wireless offers a DSRC on-board unit [18] that has almost 6 dB better receive sensitivity than their LTE V2X device [17].
-Experiments conducted by NXP showed that DSRC covers an approximately 65% longer range than LTE V2X in a non-line-of-sight setting [21, at 12 minutes, slide XXX].
+For example, Cohda Wireless offers a DSRC on-board unit [10] that has almost 6 dB better receive sensitivity than their LTE V2X device [11].
+Experiments conducted by NXP showed that DSRC covers an approximately 65% longer range than LTE V2X in a non-line-of-sight setting [12, slide 6].
 This performance advantage of DSRC on the physical layer – which exists despite the use of similar waveforms – is evidence of the maturity and market-readiness of DSRC.
 DSRC devices have been extensively deployed and tested in the field, which has allowed optimization of all relevant system parameters.
 More importantly, DSRC devices are available from multiple manufacturers, who have steadily improved their designs over the past years in a competitive free market environment.